Forty is the old age of youth, fifty is the youth of old age ~ Hosea Ballou

 You will be looking for places where you can indulge your interests and hobbies and where you can be a part of, and hopefully contribute to, a community with common interests.

 You may consider retiring offshore or finding some exotic cheap retirement destination.
-You may want to spend time having extended holidays in interesting countries, or going back to college, or learning a new language.
+Other options may include having extended holidays in interesting countries, or going back to college, or learning a new language.

 This choice is a vital element of the plan as it has a major influence on your retirement financial planning.